mohibul75/devops-session-lab-1/README.md

 To use the GitHub Actions workflow, you need to set up the following secrets in your GitHub repository:

-- `AWS_ROLE_ARN`: ARN of the IAM role with permissions for ECR (for OIDC authentication)
+- `AWS_ROLE_ARN`: ARN of the IAM role with permissions for ECR
 - `AWS_REGION`: AWS region (e.g., us-east-1)
 - `ECR_REPOSITORY`: Name of your ECR repository
 - `EC2_HOST`: Public IP or DNS of your EC2 instance
 - `EC2_USERNAME`: SSH username for your EC2 instance (typically 'ec2-user' or 'ubuntu')
-- `EC2_SSH_PASSWORD`: SSH password for your EC2 instance
+- `EC2_SSH_KEY`: SSH private key for accessing the EC2 instance (the complete private key including BEGIN and END lines)

-> **Note**: For security reasons, it's recommended to use password authentication only for testing.
-For production, consider setting up proper SSH key authentication or using AWS Systems Manager Session Manager to access your EC2 instances.
+## Deployment

+This project uses a fully automated CI/CD pipeline:

+1. GitHub Actions builds and tests the application
+2. The Docker image is built and pushed to Amazon ECR
+3. The application is deployed to an EC2 instance via SSH

+The deployment process:
+- Connects to the EC2 instance using SSH
+- Pulls the latest Docker image from ECR
+- Stops and removes any existing container
+- Runs a new container with the latest image

 ## EC2 Instance Setup

 Your EC2 instance should have:

 1. Docker installed
-2. AWS CLI configured
-3. Permissions to pull from your ECR repository
+2. AWS CLI configured with permissions to pull from ECR
-4. Port 80 open in the security group
+3. Port 80 open in the security group

 ## API Endpoints